Midface Lift Naples, FL

-A mid face lift describes surgery to lift the cheek, jowl, and temporal portion of the face.
+A midface lift describes surgery to lift the cheek, jowl, and temporal portion of the face.
 There are many techniques to accomplish this goal, with varying results.
-Our surgeons at the Aesthetic Surgery Center perform the Endoscopic Midface Lift, which is a minimal incision approach to lifting the cheeks and jowl, using advanced endoscopic techniques performed by limited surgeons worldwide.
+Our surgeons at the Aesthetic Surgery Center in Naples, FL perform the Endoscopic Midface Lift, which is a minimal incision approach to lifting the cheeks and jowl, using advanced endoscopic techniques performed by limited surgeons worldwide.

 The mid face lift procedure makes it possible to achieve a naturally refreshed, rejuvenated appearance by improving the “smile lines” (also known as melolabial and nasolabial folds and marionette lines), sagging or hollowed cheeks, and lower lid bags.
 It vertically elevates and repositions sagging cheek and jowl pads to increase cheek volume and create a well defined profile.
 For the female patient, the mid face lift provides an excellent opportunity to “open” the outside corners of the eyes.
 The mid face lift is a compliment for patients who have had traditional facelifts because it directly lifts the weightiness off the central portion of the face.

 The mid face lift is also frequently used with other procedures, such as:

 - Lower lid blepharoplasty, to restore delicate skin and beauty